How to Respond to School Refusal in Children

 School refusal is frequent after a period of absence from schools – such as due to illness or vacations – or a significant shift, such as beginning a new school or transitioning from elementary to secondary school.

-No one factor or person is to blame for school refusal; caused by a complex interaction of multiple risk factors.
-Most of which involves the child, like fear of failure, their family (such as overprotective parenting or illness), the school (such as bullying), and social challenges (such as pressure to achieve academically).
+No one factor or person is to blame for school refusal; it is caused by a complex interaction of multiple risk factors.
+Most of which involve the child, like fear of failure, their family (such as overprotective parenting or illness), the school (such as bullying), and social challenges (such as pressure to achieve academically).

 Cognitive-behavioural therapy (CBT) is often applied to treat school refusal, as it encourages relaxation, challenges anxious beliefs, and supports progressive exposure to phobia.
 Parent therapy to explore the best support techniques is offered, as well as school liaisons.